Plan the First Day’s Session

 If you decide not to conduct an activity to establish discussion guidelines, we suggest that you discuss the statements you have written on your syllabus or information sheet about respectful discussions.

 It is important to get the students talking to each other and participating in class the first day or week.
-Many GSIs accomplish these goals by doing an icebreaker activity.
+Many GSIs accomplish these goals by conducting an icebreaker activity.
 Whatever the format, you want to invite all voices to speak while keeping the level of self-disclosure appropriate and comfortable.
 Sample icebreakers include:

-- Favorite Place or Favorite Dessert in Berkeley: Have each person in the room, beginning with yourself, give his or her name, major if known, and a favorite place or dessert they’ve found in Berkeley (such as Cordonices Park or the cheesecakes at Strada).
+- Favorite Place or Favorite Dessert in Berkeley: Have each person in the room, beginning with yourself, give his or her name, major if known, and a favorite place or dessert they’ve found in Berkeley (such as Codornices Park or the cheesecakes at Strada).
 Students will often find each others’ favorites interesting and want to compare notes.
 If the section or lab is large (25 or more people), you might ask students to do this activity in small groups and then report some of their answers to the class as a whole.